Team-Nutshell/nutshellengine-docs/_sources/types/AudioModuleInterface/index.rst.txt

 	  - Sets the pitch of a sound source.
 	* - :doc:`/types/AudioModuleInterface/getSoundSourcePitch/index`
 	  - Returns the pitch of a sound source.
-	* - :doc:`/types/AudioModuleInterface/setSoundListenerEntity/index`
-	  - Sets the :doc:`/entity_component_system/entity/index` that will be the sound listener.

 .. toctree::
 	:hidden: